farhiongit/message-in-the-bottle/README.md

 The message queue is a strongly typed (yes, it is a hand-made template container) FIFO queue.

+### Unbuffered message queue

-The queue is unbuffered by default.
+The created queue is unbuffered by default.
+Such an unbuffered queue is suitable to synchronize threads running concurrently.

 ### Buffered message queue

-If needed, buffered queues can be used in rare cases (for instance to limit the number of thread workers).
+If needed, buffered queues can be used in some cases (for instance to limit the number of thread workers).
 To create a buffered message queue, pass its *capacity* as an optional (positive integer) second argument of `BOTTLE_CREATE` :

 `BOTTLE(` *T* `) *`*bottle* ` = BOTTLE_CREATE (` *T* `, ` *capacity* `);`

-- A *capacity* set to `INFINITE_CAPACITY` defines a buffered queue of inifinite capacity.
+- A *capacity* set to a positive integer defines a buffered queue of limited capacity.

+    This could be used to manage tokens: *capacity* is then the number of available tokens.
+    Call `BOTTLE_TRY_FILL` to request a token, and call `BOTTLE_DRAIN` to release a token.
+    `BOTTLE_CLOSE_AND_WAIT_UNTIL_EMPTY` need not be used in this case.

+- A *capacity* set to `UNLIMITED` defines a buffered queue of unlimited capacity (only limited by system resources).

+    This could useful to exchange data between unsynchronized (concurrent or sequential) treatments, some writing (with `BOTTLE_TRY_FILL`), other reading (with `BOTTLE_TRY_DRAIN`).
+    The bottle is then used as a trivial thread-safe FIFO queue.
+    `BOTTLE_CLOSE_AND_WAIT_UNTIL_EMPTY` need not be used in this case.

 - A *capacity* set to `UNBUFFERED` defines an unbuffered queue (default).

-*The usage of buffered queues is usually not necessary and should be avoided.*
+*The usage of buffered queues is neither required nor recommended for thread synchronization.*

 ## Exchanging messages between thread